syscoin-core/syscoincore.org/_posts/en/pages/2016-01-15-lifecycle.md

 ---
 {% include toc.html %}

-This document describes the life-cycle of the Bitcoin Core software package released by the Bitcoin Core project.
+This document describes the life-cycle of the Syscoin Core software package released by the Syscoin Core project.
 It is in line with standard maintenance policy across commercial software.

 ## Versioning

-Bitcoin Core releases are versioned as follows: 0.MAJOR.MINOR, and release candidates are suffixed with rc1, rc2 etc.
+Syscoin Core releases are versioned as follows: 0.MAJOR.MINOR, and release candidates are suffixed with rc1, rc2 etc.

 ## Major releases